MaijaRikala/Lorina/GDD.md

 The goal of the game is for the player to make a cure for the illness LIVID19 that is the current pandemic.
 The player can make the cure (potion) by mixing the correct ingredients, stirring them in the right way and heating the concoction to the correct temperature.
 Alternative goal is to explore all the 16 unique endings to the game by creating various potions and trying different mechanincs.

-## Mechanics
+## Mechanics/Core Loop
-The player can move between the key areas (kitchen, spice cabinet, cellar and greenhouse), gather ingredients, heat/cool the potion and stir it.
+The player can move between the key areas (kitchen, spice cabinet, cellar and greenhouse), gather ingredients, heat/cool the potion, stir it and add ingredients.
 Each action will prompt a text box that descibes the action in a joking way.
+When player is satisfied with the potion, they can end the game (run) to reveal what kind of potion they have made.
 Some actions may end in a game over, where the player cannot finish making the potion, but this will instead introduce a unique ending and related text description.

 ## Platform